Let Our Expert Advice Help You Choose

 Assisted Living provides a safe, somewhat supervised environment for people who want assistance with meals, housekeeping, laundry, transportation as well as support with activities of daily living, commonly called ADLs.
 This can include one or more of the following: dressing, bathing, grooming, and toileting.
 Medication Management is an important service offered in Assisted Living.
 Assisted Living also will provide opportunities for socialization, engagement, and activities.

-Offering many of the amenities and services provided by assisted living providers, in memory care, there is typically more supervision and a greater amount of caregiver involvement in assisting residents with their ADLs.
+Also called memory support, memory care communities offer many of the amenities and senior living services provided by assisted living but typically offer more supervision and a greater amount of caregiver involvement when providing assistance to a resident with ADLs.
 Activities and care are geared toward people with varying levels of cognitive impairment.

 Respite usually refers to a temporary situation where either a family needs a break from providing care at home or is unable to care for their loved one at home for a limited amount of time.
-Sometimes just having a period of time in respite can help a family caregiver regroup, take time for some self-care, rest and rejuvenation.
+Sometimes a brief respite opportunity can help a family caregiver regroup, take time for some self-care, or simply for rest and rejuvenation.
 Policies for respite vary from community to community.

 Hospice is the stage of care when curative strategies have been abandoned.
-Someone with a chronic illness in later stages or who may be within six months of end of life is a good candidate for these services.
-Hospice provides support not only for the person in care, but also bolsters the entire family by helping with grief and bereavement services, spiritual support, symptom and pain management.
-Hospice can be a wonderful relief for families during an emotionally difficult time.
+Someone with a chronic illness in later stages or who may be within six months of end of life is a good candidate for hospice.
+Hospice provides support not only for the person needing care but also bolsters the entire family by helping with grief and bereavement services, spiritual support, symptom and pain management, and more.
+Hospice can be a wonderful relief for families during an emotionally significant but sometimes difficult time.